Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 - Take advantage of live events to spread the word.

-- Work with influencers to optimize brand awareness and gain credibility for your startup.
+- Collaborate with influencers to boost brand awareness and establish credibility for your startup.